colleencwalker/colleencwalker.github.io/_posts/2017-03-14-beautiful-budapest.md

   feature: budapest.jpg
   teaser: budapest.jpg
 ---
 I had no idea that Budapest once rivaled Vienna for glamorous lifestyles, rich culture, and "the" place to be in Europe.
 Two great wars changed all that.

-I am not a history expert, journalist or travel writer.
-I just like to learn a little about a place before I go.
+I also had no idea that the Jews in Hungary and particularly Budapest suffered just as much as those in Poland and Germany.

 Isolation
 ---------